 How to get an internship

-Internships can be super valuable.
-They help you get workplace experience, make connections in your industry, and are often flexible enough to fit around your studies.
+Internships can help you get workplace experience, make connections in your industry, and are often flexible enough to fit around your studies.
 This guide breaks down what you need to know about what they really are, and how to get one.

 What is an internship?

 Essentially, an internship is a fixed-term work experience aimed specifically at students or graduates.
 Businesses often provide these short-term positions to give students a chance to learn about the industry.
-In some fields, like law and finance, they’re a pretty direct route to eventually being hired by that company, but in other fields that’s almost never the case.
+In some fields, like law and finance, they can be a pretty direct route to eventually being hired by that company – but that's not necessarily guaranteed.

 Internships can run from just a few weeks right up to a full year depending on the sector, company, and role.
 As a student, you may find that most internship opportunities will be quite short, perhaps running during your summer holidays.
 Graduate internships are usually a bit longer.
 However, both can give you the chance to work towards professional accreditation.